seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Bless him at home in peace, whilst I from far
 His name with zealous fervor sanctify:
 His taken labors bid him me forgive;
+I, his despiteful Juno, sent him forth
+From courtly friends, with camping foes to live,
+Where death and danger dogs the heels of worth:
 He is too good and fair for death and me:
 Whom I myself embrace, to set him free.